11 Jun Top 10 Home Home Inspection Myths

 says Ivan Mose, owner of Mose Home Inspection Services.

 This is not the inspector’s job, just like a realtor’s job is not to inspect the house.
-We often get asked “would you buy this house,” says Carol Mose (Ivan’s daughter and one of his most experienced inspectors).
-“My job is to point out the good and not so good things about the condition of the home and its equipment, not to advise on if it’s a good deal or not”.
+We are often asked “Would you buy this house?” says Carol Mose (Ivan’s daughter and one of his most experienced inspectors).
+“My job is to point out the good and not so good things about the condition of the home and its equipment, not to advise on if it’s a good deal or not.”

-A good inspector is thorough, impartial and dispassionate, and no opinions will be given other than the those relative to the equipment and materials of the house.
+A good inspector is thorough, impartial and dispassionate, and no opinions should be given other than those relative to the equipment and materials of the house.
 Don’t let yourself think that home inspection is meant to help you renegotiate the purchase price.

 People often mistakenly believe that these two are the same, when in fact they are very different.
 An appraiser will determine the value of the house on behalf of the seller or the bank.